 Bringing together important trends from different areas of research, this text will make a significant contribution to social psychology and is essential for students and academics interested in the psychology of relationships.

-Section I 1.
+Contributors About the Book A Brief Introduction PART I 1.
 Relationship Formation and Early Romantic Relationships Andrea L. Meltzer & James K. McNulty.
 2.Trajectories and Maintenance in Marriage and Long-Term Committed Relationships Justin A. Lavner & Thomas N. Bradbury.
 3. Intimate Relationships in Late Life: The Roles of Motivation and Emotion Claudia M. Haase & Michelle N. Shiota.
-4. Friendships: Close Relationships throughout the Life Course Beverley Fehr & Cheryl Harasymchuk Section II 5.
+4. Friendships: Close Relationships throughout the Life Course Beverley Fehr & Cheryl Harasymchuk PART II 5.
 A Cultural Psychological Perspective on Close Relationships Michael Boiger.
-6. Relationships, Gender and Sexual Orientation: Getting Beyond the Binary Nathalie Meuwly & Ashley K. Randall.
-7. Relationships, Health, and Well-Being: The Role of Responsiveness Sarah C. E. Stanton, Richard B. Slatcher & Harry T. Reis.
-8. Relationships and Sexuality: You Reap What You Sow in the Bedroom Emily A. Impett & Amy Muise Section III 9.
+6. Relationships, Gender, and Sexual Orientation: Getting Beyond the Binary Nathalie Meuwly & Ashley K. Randall.
+7. Relationships, Health, and Well-Being: The Role of Responsiveness Sarah C. E. Stanton, Richard B. Slatcher, & Harry T. Reis.
+8. Relationships and Sexuality: You Reap What You Sow in the Bedroom Emily A. Impett & Amy Muise PART III 9.
 Data Analysis Strategies for Relationship Research Randi L. Garcia & Thomas Ledermann 10.
-The promise of integrating context, variability, and change into the study of close relationships: A synthesis Belinda Campos & Dominik Schoebi
+The promise of integrating context, variability, and change into the study of close relationships: A synthesis Belinda Campos & Dominik Schoebi Index

 Current Issues in Social Psychology is a series of edited books that reflect the state of current and emerging topics of interest in social psychology.